yvelikova/axway-open-docs/content/en/docs/apigtw_install/multi_datacenter_failover.md

 * API requests are automatically directed to DC 2 by the load balancer
 * API Manager quotas remain the same but over less servers
 * You should not deploy updates for the following file-based data types to the API Gateway group:
   * API Gateway configuration
   * API Gateway KPS custom table structure

+{{< alert title="Caution" color="warning" >}}
-{{< alert title="Note" color="primary" >}}There is a risk that end-users may need to re-initiate sessions using the following data types stored in Ehcache:{{< /alert >}}
+There is a risk that end-users may need to re-initiate sessions using the following data types stored in Ehcache:

 * API Gateway OAuth token store
 * API Gateway custom cache

+{{< /alert >}}

 ### Restart the datacenter

 To restart the datacenter:

 1. Restart each of the Cassandra nodes.
-For details, see [Manage Apache Cassandra](/csh?context=1301&product=prod-api-gateway-77) in the [API Gateway Apache Cassandra Administrator Guide](/bundle/APIGateway_77_CassandraGuide_allOS_en_HTML5/).
+For details, see [Manage Apache Cassandra](/docs/cass_admin/cassandra_manage/).
-2. When all Cassandra nodes are running normally and have synchronized with the rest of the cluster in DC2, you can restart the API Gateway instances.
-For details, see [Start API Gateway](install_gateway.htm#Start).
-API Gateway should not be restarted prior to a successful restart of all Cassandra nodes.
+2. When all Cassandra nodes are running normally and have synchronized with the rest of the cluster in DC2, you can restart the gateway instances.
+For details, see [Start API Gateway](/docs/apigtw_install/install_gateway#start-api-gateway).
+    * The gateway should not be restarted prior to a successful restart of all Cassandra nodes.

 {{< alert title="Note" color="primary" >}}You should run the `nodetool repair` command on each of the three Cassandra nodes in DC 1 when the datacenter has been down for more than two hours.{{< /alert >}}